kimberleyrogers/haiku-lunch/README.md

 I'll track my progress here and continue to return for 2 hour sessions whenever I have the time!

 ## what did I learn?
-The notes in italic are notes for me about my progress or things I mulled over.
+The notes in italic are about my progress or things I mulled over.

 ### PROGRESS!
-DAY 1 - 31/10/2022
+SESSION 1 - 31/10/2022

 #### initial creation